 Life at Uronarti in the present day is difficult, as it must have been in the past.
 The challenges we face suggest questions to us about the past that might not have occurred to us if we had electricity or running water, or even a settlement nearby.
 Nonetheless, the chance to be so far away from the modern world, in a place where the Milky Way indeed looks milky and one can look endlessly in every direction without seeing a power pole or often a person, is a treat.

 We camp in tents, with a tin hut that we use for computer work when sandstorms come up.
+On the west side of the hut is a three-sided space where one can hang a solar shower – we put a tarp down on the basic stone floor that we have laid so that bare toes are not surprised by scorpions.
 The Nile is our water source.
 Our local companions are few, but sometimes there are seasonal farmers or fishermen in the area.
-We entertain ourselves outdoors.
+We entertain ourselves outdoors and go to bed early, except on nights when we have bonfires.

 Not just the emptiness, but the landscape itself help us ask questions of the ancient occupation of Uronarti.
 The water of the Nile rises and falls annually here.
 This was true in the ancient past for everywhere on the Nile – the inundation was the engine that fed ancient Egypt, depositing silt and bringing irrigation water every year.